vl4ds/Documentation/ref-docs/zigbee-ref.rst

 ----

-Zigbee Capabilities
+ZigBee Capabilities
 -------------------

-The following table outlines the commands necessary to both configure and get updated information from Zigbee devices that support the capabilities outlined below.
+The following table outlines the commands necessary to both configure and get updated information from ZigBee devices that support the capabilities outlined below.

 ============= ============================================================= ============================== ================= ==============
 Capability    Configure                                                     Refresh                        Parse             Notes